The 73 words Larry Nassar spoke before he was sentenced to a lifetime in prison

 Here is his full, brief statement:

-"The words expressed by everyone that has spoken, including the parents, have impacted me to the...to my innermost core.
+"The words expressed by everyone that has spoken, including the parents, have impacted me to the -- to my innermost core.